lflores0214/Data-Structures/Data_Structures_Questions.md

 ## Queue

 1. What is the runtime complexity of `enqueue`?
+A. The runtime complexity would be O(1)

 2. What is the runtime complexity of `dequeue`?
+A. The runtime complexity would be O(1)

 3. What is the runtime complexity of `len`?
+A. The runtime complexity would be O(n)
 ## Binary Search Tree

 1. What is the runtime complexity of `insert`?